 Students will also find schools offering merit scholarships or in-state tuition for those with qualifying test scores or GPAs to improve their academic standings.
 (Find which public universities offer full-ride scholarships here.)

 Most importantly, none of this affects out-of-state private colleges.
 Their price tags are the same regardless of where you come from.

-The following table lists public universities with a total cost of attendance for out state students of $40,000 or greater.
+The table below lists 115 public universities with a total cost of attendance for out state students of $40,000 or greater.

 - Virginia has the most with 12, followed by California with 9, and Pennsylvania with 7.

 - The acceptance rates range from 17% to 92% with 92 being over 50%.

 - 40 are ranked in the top 100 of US News National University Rankings

 CONNECT WITH OTHER PARENTS PLANNING FOR COLLEGE

 JOIN THE COFFEE CUP COLLEGE PLANNING FACEBOOK GROUP